Beej126/GmailZero/README.md

    4. looking around, the [Uno platform](https://platform.uno/) is probably the only real way to do this to include Linux right now circa 2021-Q4
       - apparenlty they leverage WinUI for their Windows target
       - this smells like it would be the classic compromise of accepting lowest common denominator functionality
-   5. to be fair, an email client probably? doesn't need to do anything all that fancy and lowest denom might not be a real limitiation
+   5. to be fair, an email client probably? doesn't need to do anything all that fancy and lowest denom UI might not be a real limitiation
    6. yet chasing the xplat holy grail really seems to leave all these rolling efforts perpetually short of tried and true feature parity with WPF... for this kind of personal project, i'm not really inclined to worry about xplat... macOS and Linux are definitely cool but the only real reason for me to spend precious energy on xplat would be to appeal for outside help and i'm not inclined for that on this project ... this is going to be highly tailored to my workflows, not trying to please anybody else.
-   7. in spite of the chaotic spillover from xplat into desktop apps, the Windows ecosystem is way too cozy to envy anywhere else anymore - adding fully integrated linux including X-Windows GUI apps on WSL2/WSLg on top of the longstanding availability of every little legacy app and tool there ever was, along with FINALLY a robust Terminal, is a killer combo
+   7. despite the chaotic spillover from xplat into Windows desktop app dev, the Windows platform is still way too cozy to envy anywhere else anymore - adding fully integrated linux including X-Windows GUI apps via WSL2/WSLg on top of the longstanding availability of every little legacy Windows app and tool there ever was, along with FINALLY a robust Terminal, is a killer combo
    8. ha brilliant, good ol' [Delphi](https://www.embarcadero.com/products/delphi) is still kicking and apparently targets Windows, Mac, Linux AND iOS, Andoid!? those bloody rascals! ... funny thing, i am a huuge Borland and Delphi fanboi going back even further than WPF... nobody will remember this but i still remember the vestiges of how circa 2003 / Dephi 5 they shifted something low level completely over to the TClientDataSet, and broke the longstanding "cached updates" functionality that we were all in on with our LoB app... to Borland's credit, they were going after the future ... in this case it was the innevitible shift from client-server to 3-tiered... looking back at old posts, they were already making this move in Delphi 3 circa 1999!!! at the time we were of course very pissed to be innocent bystanders in that tidal wave of change, with nobody able to give us the time of day... forcing everything into a new paradigm without feature parity felt like the kind betrayal to expect from msft vs Borland... it felt like an artificial corporate decision vs engineering to break the old working bits due to the new bits... in hindsight, we were probably doing more advanced relational database implementation with Dephi than most shops achieve even to this day, and for better or worse, that meant nobody else cared enough to complain along side us.

 ## list of existing apps i've tried so far: